ArifRabbaniIn/astro-ui/package/README.md

 # Atro UI

-This library provides a collection of reusable Astro components for building user interfaces.
+This library provides a collection of reusable Astro components based on daisyUI for building user interfaces.

 ## Installation